 - In contrast, blind people living in Queensland are not eligible for a permit unless they also have an impairment that directly affects their mobility.

-- Disability Parking Permits can only be used when the owner of the permit is using the vehicle.
+- Disability Parking Permits can only be used when the owner of the permit is using the vehicle either as a driver or passenger.

 - The permit must be clearly displayed with the permit number and expiry date visible.

 If you have a Disability Parking Permit from your home state you can use it anywhere in Australia.
-However, you need to be aware that road laws change from state to state so it is important to check parking laws in the state or territory that you are visiting.
+However, you need to be aware that road laws change from state to state.
+Its important to check parking laws in the state or territory that you are visiting.
 If you are planning to move interstate permanently you must re-apply for a permit in your new state.

 What are the rules in my State or Territory?

-Eventually application processes will be standardised across the nation, however at the moment eligibility criteria differ slightly in different states.
+At the moment, eligibility criteria differ slightly in different states.
 Here’s a quick guide to the rules in your state or territory:

 Australian Capital Territory